Kong/docs.konghq.com/src/gateway/plugin-development/custom-entities.md

 will be executed by Kong to create the table in which your records of your entity will be stored.

-{% include_cached /md/enterprise/cassandra-deprecation.md %}
+{% if_version lte:3.3.x %}

-If your plugin is intended to support both Cassandra and Postgres, then both migrations must be written.
+If your plugin is intended to support both Cassandra and PostgreSQL, then both migrations must be written.

+{% include_cached /md/enterprise/cassandra-deprecation.md length='short' release=page.release %}
+{% endif_version %}

 If your plugin doesn't have it already, you should add a `<plugin_name>/migrations` folder to it.
 If there is no `init.lua` file inside already, you should create one.